kubernetes/website/content/en/docs/reference/kubernetes-api/workload-resources/pod-v1.md

 - **restartPolicy** (string)

   Restart policy for all containers within the pod.
 One of Always, OnFailure, Never.
+In some contexts, only a subset of those values may be permitted.
 Default to Always.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy

 - **terminationGracePeriodSeconds** (int64)